- About Extension

 Market Swine Health Record - (required for all market swine)

-All of the above forms must be turned in before final fair weigh-in.
+All of the above forms must be completed and turned in before final fair weigh-in.

 Scholarship/Financial Aid Form: Wasco County 4-H Leaders' Association has money set aside to help offset the cost of attending 4-H events, camps, activities and leader trainings.